Freeport-7/Freelancer-LUA-Scripting-Proof-of-Concepts/README.md

   >

 ##
-Add these files to your DATA\SCRIPTS folder to test out.
+Extract to game folder to test out.
 Will require the *Console* and *External Message* plugins if you want to use the log to console/chat features.

 http://www.adoxa.altervista.org/freelancer/plugins.html